smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adding the Lock Screen/index.md

 !@

 @![android]
 This sets whether or not to show the connected device's logo on the default lock screen.
 The logo will come from the connected hardware if set by the manufacturer.
-When using a Custom View, the custom layout will have to handle the logic to display the device logo or not.
+When using a custom view, the custom layout will have to handle the logic to display the device logo.
 The default setting is false, but some OEM partners may require it.
 In your `LockScreenConfig` object, you can set the boolean of whether or not you want the device logo shown, if available:
 ```java
 lockScreenConfig.showDeviceLogo(true);